 The property survey completed will highlight any issues in the Homebuyer report.
 The report will be written in plain English, so you don’t need to worry about any complicated jargon.
 However, the surveyor will clarify anything that you aren’t sure about, so don’t be afraid to ask them any questions.

-Hiring a property surveyor
+Hiring a property surveyor for a property survey

-When hiring a surveyor for a homebuyer/building survey, it is that they a member of a UK accrediting body for surveyors.
+When hiring a surveyor for a homebuyer/building survey, it is that they are a member of a UK accrediting body for surveyors.
 These bodies include:

 RICS – Royal Institution of Chartered Surveyors